Senior Lecturer in Electronic Textiles and Electronic Engineering

-Y Wei, N Gracheva and J Tudor, A study of Eulerian video magnification as a non-invasive method to reveal subtle pulse rate information, Sensors, 2019 (In Press).
+Y Wei, N Gracheva and J Tudor, A study of Eulerian video magnification as a non-invasive method to reveal subtle pulse rate information, In Book: Advances in Computational Intelligence System, 2020.

-R. Torah, Y. Wei, N. Grabham, Y. Li, M. De Vos, T. Todorov, B. Popov, V. Marinov, S. Stoyanov, V. Todorov amd J. Tudor, Enabling Technology for Smart Fabric Design and Printing, Journal of Textiles and Fibrous Material, 2018 (In Press).
+R. Torah, Y. Wei, N. Grabham, Y. Li, M. De Vos, T. Todorov, B. Popov, V. Marinov, S. Stoyanov, V. Todorov amd J. Tudor, Enabling Technology for Smart Fabric Design and Printing, Journal of Textiles and Fibrous Material, 2018.

 K Yang, K Meadmore, C Freeman, N Grabham, AM Hughes, Y Wei, R Torah, M Glanc-Gostkiewicz, S Beeby and J Tudor, Development of user-friendly wearable electronic textiles for healthcare applications, Sensors, 18(8), 2018.

 Y Li, R Torah, Y Wei, N Garbham and J Tudor, Dispenser-printed sound-emitting fabrics for applications in the creative fashion and smart architecture industry, The Journal of Textile Institute, 2018.

 Y Wei, Y Wu and J Tudor, A real-time wearable emotion detection handband based on EEG measurement, Sensors and Actuators A: Physical, 2017